 From Metro Manila, ride any bus headed to Baguio City.
 In Baguio, hop on a jeepney to Barangay Ampucao, where you register, secure guides, and start your hike to Mount Ulap.

-Mount Ulap is a minor hike that has a difficulty score of 3 out of 9.
-The whole hiking would take only a day unless you want to do overnight camping.
-The trek to reach the summit typically lasts only for two to three hours.
+Mount Ulap is a minor hike with a difficulty score of 3 out of 9.
+The whole hike would take only a day unless you want to do overnight camping.
+The trek to reach the summit typically lasts only two to three hours.
 It would only involve walking along a rugged/steep terrain and a few scrambling.

 Among all the mountains on the list, Mount Balagbag is the one closest to Metro Manila.
-It is situated in Rodriguez, Rizal, which is only two hours away from the metro.
-People come to Mount Balagbag, one of the best mountains in the Philippines, to enjoy watching the city lights and camp overnight.
-Mount Balagbag is a part of Sierra Madre and is only 777 meters above sea level.
+It is situated in Rodriguez in Rizal Province, only two hours away from the metro.

 How to go to Mount Balagbag?